 - There are native and non-native red foxes in North America; the native foxes are the Canadian Boreal Forest species that historically occurrs in the northern regions of North America.
 They colonised there shortly after the last glacial period, around 11,000 years ago.
 The non-native species were released by early European settlers for hunting purposes, as early as the mid 1700s.

-- Did you know that foxes have whiskers on their legs as well as around their faces, which they use to help them find their way?
+- Foxes have whiskers on their legs as well as around their faces, which they use to help them find their way

 - Foxes have also been known to climb trees and settle on low branches.

 - Over the centuries the fox has been hunted for its fur (and its’ tail cut-off which is used as the hunters trophy, known as a ‘brush’).